Yingning7/CASA0003/README.md

 ## Environment

-- Python 3.9 or 3.10 with the appropriate `pip`
+- Python 3.9 or 3.10 with the appropriate `pip` (or `pip3` depending on your environment variable settings)

 - Python Libraries / Packages: